CFL on TSN: Studio panel

-Matt Dunigan returned to the CFL on TSN studio show after spending the 2004 season on the sidelines as the general manager and head coach of the Calgary Stampeders.
-Dunigan's in-depth knowledge, outgoing personality and passion for the game have made him a fan favourite with viewers.
+TSN first used a studio panel in 1996.
+It featured Less Browne, Bob O'Billovich, and Marty York alongside host Darren Dutchyshen.
+Rod Smith replaced Dutchyshen for the 1997 season, with all three analysts returning.

+TSN replaced the entire panel for the 1998 season, with network newcomer James Duthie hosting and Chris Schultz and Eric Tillman providing analysis.
+Tillman became general manager of the Toronto Argonauts in 1999 and was replaced by former CFL quarterback Matt Dunigan.
+Tillman was fired after one season in Toronto and returned to the panel.
+In 2001, Dave Randorf took over hosting duties.
+The following season, slotback Montreal Alouettes Jock Climie retired to become an analyst for TSN.
+He replaced Tillman, who became the general manager of the expansion Ottawa Renegades.
+Dunigan left TSN in 2004 to become the head coach and general manager of the Calgary Stampeders.
+He was fired after a single season and returned to TSN, where he remained until 2024.

 Milt Stegall joined TSN as a guest analyst in 2009 after a 14-year playing career in the CFL.

+Dave Randorf left TSN for Sportsnet in 2014 and was replaced by Rod Smith.

 Henry Burris joined TSN early in the 2017 season as a guest off-screen analyst narrating short explainer films of standard CFL plays using file footage, then joined the studio panel full-time late in 2017.
 The record-setting retired quarterback was named the league's Most Outstanding Player twice (2010, 2015), won the Grey Cup three times (1998, 2008, 2016), and was named the Grey Cup MVP twice (2008, 2016) during his 19-year CFL career.
 Burris works as a television host for the local Ottawa version of CTV Morning Live.

 Davis Sanchez joined the CFL panel in 2018 after a stint with CKGM sports radio in Montreal commenting on Alouettes games.
 The 3-time Grey Cup-winning cornerback (2005, 2009, 2011) and three-time East Division defensive All-Star (2000, 2004, 2008) spent 10 seasons in the CFL and 2 in the NFL.

 Mike Benevides rejoined the CFL panel in 2019 after being let go from his last coaching role with the Edmonton Eskimos.
 Benevides was part of the coaching staff of 3 Grey Cup winning teams (2001, 2006, 2011), and was previously a CFL commentator on TSN during the 2015 season.